 This court follows the Mitchell decision to resolve whether the \$60 document processing/delivery fee was an authorized charge.
 In Mitchell, the court of appeals affirmed the directed verdict that specific fees charged by lenders, including a "loan discount," a "processing fee" and a "federal express" fee, violated the MSMLA.
 334 S.W.3d at 495-99.
-The defendants there argued that they should have been given an opportunity to present evidence that a charge identified on the HUD-1A form2 as a "loan discount" was really an "origination fee," which is a permissible charge under the statute.
-See Mitchell, 334 S.W.3d at 499; § 408.233.1(5).
-The court of appeals rejected this argument, explaining that an origination fee," not in the line entitled "loan discount."
+The defendants there argued that they should have been given an opportunity to present evidence that a charge identified on the HUD-1A form3 as a "loan discount" was really an "origination fee," which is a permissible charge under the statute.
+See id. at 499, interpreting § 408.233.1(5).
+The court of appeals rejected this argument, explaining that an origination fee should have been included in the HUD-1A's line entitled "origination fee," not in the line entitled "loan discount."
 See Mitchell, 334 S.W.3d at 499.
 The court of appeals denied defendants the opportunity to re-characterize the charged fees.
 Instead, the HUD-1A's identification of the fees determined whether they were permissible.
-See id. ("[T]he HUD-1A's were documents evidenced as a matter of law and showed as a matter of law that [certain disputed fees] were not third party charges.") (emphasis in original).
+See id. ("[T]he HUD-1A's were documents evidenced as a matter of law and showed as a matter of law that [certain disputed fees] were not third party charges." (emphasis in original)).

 Like the defendants in Mitchell, Countrywide attempts to re-characterize the document processing/delivery fee as document preparation, which is an authorized charge under § 408.233.1(3)(b).
 See § 408.233.1(3)(b) (authorizing "[b]ona fide closing costs paid to third parties which shall include . . . (b) Fees for preparation of a deed, settlement statement, or other documents").
-The Washingtons' HUD-1 form has a line for "Document Preparation" and a separate line for "Document Processing/Delivery."
-On the Washingtons' HUD-1 form, Servicelink was paid \$60 for a "Document Processing/Delivery" fee.
-The "Document Preparation" line was left blank.
+The Washingtons' final HUD-1 form has a line for "Document Preparation" and a separate line for "Document Processing/Delivery."
+On the Washingtons' final HUD-1 form, Servicelink was paid \$60 for a "Document Processing/Delivery" fee.
+The "Document Preparation" line was left blank, after the audit by Countrywide's compliance specialist.
 Nevertheless, Countrywide, relying on dictionary definitions of "preparation," asks this court to determine that the services performed by Servicelink were "preparation" of documents, and thus authorized by § 408.233.1(3)(b).
 This is precisely what the Mitchell court rejected.
-As in Mitchell, this court holds Countrywide to its own HUD-1 characterization; the charged services were for "document processing/delivery."
+As in Mitchell, this court on de novo review holds Countrywide to its final HUD-1 characterization; the charged services were for "document processing/delivery" in its final HUD-1.

-2 The HUD-1A, a Settlement Statement for "Transactions without Sellers," is identical to the HUD-1 Settlement Statement here for all relevant provisions.
+3 The HUD-1A, a Settlement Statement for "Transactions without Sellers," is identical to the HUD-1 Settlement Statement here for all relevant provisions.